shubhamkhan/Chat-Bot/README.md

 ## Introduction

-Designed robust user-friendly user interface to engage user interactions, and used different answers for a one input.
+Designed a robust user-friendly user interface to engage user interactions, and used different answers for one input.
 Utilized user input and provided multiple types of feedback responses such as text, YouTube videos, and links

 ## Run Locally

 To run this web app locally, simply follow these steps:

-- Clone this repository with the following command :-
+- Clone this repository with the following command:-

 ```
 git clone https://github.com/shubhamkhan/Chat-Bot.git